Calling all pit bull parents!

 The Particulars of Pit Bull Nutrition

 Generally speaking, pit bulls have similar nutritional requirements to other active, working breeds.
-However, they do exhibit a few peculiarities which warrant attention.
+However, the pit bull dog breed does exhibit a few peculiarities which warrant attention.

-Pit Bulls Are Stocky, But Not Necessarily Heavy
+Pit Bulls Are Stocky, But Not Necessarily “Large”

 Pit bulls are stocky dogs with broad chests and blocky heads, but they rarely weigh as much as you would think by looking at them.

-Since they’re truly medium sized dogs, it’s wise to avoid foods designed for large or giant breeds, as these foods often have reduced calcium and protein, relative to other foods.
+So, given that they’re medium sized dogs, it’s wise to avoid feeding your pittie a dog food designed for large or giant breeds, as these foods often have reduced calcium and protein, relative to foods crafted for non-giants.

 Because they only reach moderate sizes, pits rarely run into the same problems large breeds do when fed normally formulated foods.